 Your Oregon tax is determined using the ratio of your Oregon-source income to your entire federal income.
 Complete your federal return first.
 Do this even if you aren't required to file a federal return.
 You must use the information from your federal return to complete your Oregon return.
-You must include a copy (front and back) of your federal Form 1040 or 1040-SR with Schedules 1 through 3 (if applicable), or 1040-NR with your Oregon return.
-If you're amending your Oregon return and your federal return, include a copy of Form 1040-X and an amended Form 1040 or 1040-SR with Schedules 1 through 3 (if applicable).
+You must include a copy (front and back) of your federal Form 1040, 1040-SR, or 1040-NR with Schedules 1 through 3 (if applicable) with your Oregon return.
+If you're amending your Oregon return and your federal return, include a copy of Form 1040-X and an amended Form 1040, 1040-SR, or 1040-NR with Schedules 1 through 3 (if applicable).